Fiction – paperback; Vintage Classics; 464 pages; 1994.

 First published in 1957, Patrick White’s Voss went on to win the inaugural Miles Franklin Literary Award that same year.
 Some 15 years later White received the Nobel Prize for Literature, the only Australian to ever win the accolade, earning him a formidable presence in the Australian literary canon.

 His reputation as a fine but difficult writer often puts people off trying his work (myself included), but every time I read a White novel (I’ve read four now, three of which are reviewed on my Patrick White page) I come away from the experience wondering what I was scared of.
-Yes, his books are hard work, and yes, the prose sometimes feel convoluted and old-fashioned.
+Yes, his books are hard work, and yes, the prose sometimes feels convoluted and old-fashioned.
 But he’s a terrific storyteller and everything about his work — his characters, his descriptions of people and places and atmospheres, his ability to capture people’s emotions and motivations and innermost thoughts — is masterful.
 You don’t just read a Patrick White novel, you become immersed in it.

 The same could be said of Voss, the bulk of which I read in March as part of a Patrick White read along but then put aside (with just 30 pages to go) because work got in the way.
 I finished those last few pages on the weekend, which explains the long wait for a review I had planned to write two months ago.

-An outback romanceSet in 19th century Australia, Voss charts the journey of a German naturalist, Johann Ulrich Voss, keen to explore inland Australia.
+Set in 19th-century Australia, Voss charts the journey of a German naturalist, Johann Ulrich Voss, keen to explore inland Australia.
 It is largely based on the exploits of Ludwig Leichhardt, a legendary Prussian explorer, who disappeared in 1848 while midway through an ambitious expedition to cross the continent from east to west.
 To this day, no one quite knows what happened to him.

-Voss not only tells the story of that fateful expedition, it also tells the (fictional) story of the woman he left behind.
+Voss not only tells the story of that fateful expedition, but it also tells the (fictional) story of the woman he left behind.
 Laura Trevelyn is one of those Victorian women destined to be a spinster all her life.
 She’s plain and intelligent and doesn’t really fit in.
 No one much likes her, because she’s smart and outspoken at a time when women should be seen but not heard.

 The pair meet through Laura’s uncle, who is the patron of the expedition, and while they do not form an immediate attraction, there is something about Voss that intrigues Laura.
-When he embarks on his adventure with a party of settlers, including a ticket of leave holder, and two aboriginal guides, the pair conduct a romance via correspondence.
+When he embarks on his adventure with a party of settlers, including a ticket of leave holder, and two Aboriginal guides, the pair conduct a romance via correspondence.
 Later, they communicate via shared “visions” — with Voss in the outback and Laura in Sydney — which gives the novel an other-worldly feel that riffs on the theme of spiritual connection with the land.